stray-gr/senior-design/microservice.md

     - Start by installing some dependecies using `go get`.
 Then add these dependencies to your source code **before** running `go mod tidy`.
 Doing so will generate a *go.sum* file, which outlines the full dependency tree of your module.
 As a result, make sure to run `go mod tidy` before committing changes upstream or building your module.
 That way, others can install the needed dependencies or build the module
     - **WARNING:** Running `go mod tidy` will also remove any unused dependencies.
 This includes dependencies that you've added but have not yet used in your source code.
 Therefore, make sure your project's source code is at a good stopping or saving point before running this command.
 That way, you won't have to re-add any dependencies that haven't been used just quite yet

+9. If your microservice plans on using a GroupMe chat bot... **TODO**, make sure to shoutout example in batch-router

-9. Once you're ready to build and test your microservice, create a *Dockerfile* to build your microservice and include any necessary files (e.g. TLS certs).
+10. Once you're ready to build and test your microservice, create a *Dockerfile* to build your microservice and include any necessary files (e.g. TLS certs).
 This *Dockerfile* can then be used to define the microservice in the project's [docker compose](#docker-compose-configuration) file.
 For an example, refer to the section covering [microservice dockerfile configuration](#microservice-dockerfile-configuration).

 ## Microservice Dockerfile Configuration
 The *Dockerfile* used by each microservice in this example repo follows the same overall structure: